 - Steel Tube – use 6-10, 8-12, 10-14 variable pitch

 - Steel Solid – use 6-10, 5-8, 4-6 variable pitch

 - Steel Sheet – use 8-12 or 10-14 variable pitch

 Using those examples as a starting point, pick blades that seem to suit your application best.
 Keeping in mind that bandsaw blades do wear out and will break eventually we reccomend you keep at least a couple of spares so that you don’t have to put an abrupt end to your production while you wait for new blades.

 Saving Money Buying Bandsaw Blades in Bulk – Our system is designed to allow you to “mix and match” different length, width and TPI selections to obtain the best possible pricing.
 The discounts applied to your blades are based on cumulative pricing at the “Price before discount” level.
 So as you add blades to the cart the system keeps track of the cumulative total and applies discounts when you reach $100 and a further discount at $250.
 The $250 level also qualifies for Free Shipping!

-Note on 3 Wheel Bandsaws – The blades we manufacture are not guaranteed for use on a 3 wheel bandsaw.
-They do work, however the smaller wheels on the 3 wheel saw puts more stress on the weld and material and makes them more prone to breakage.
-Therefore we do not gurantee the weld or the material when used on a 3 wheel saw.
-The recommended material for 3 wheel saws is thinner (.014”) than what we have available.
+Note on 3 Wheel Bandsaws and Bench Top “Hobby” Saws – The blades we custom weld are not guaranteed for use on a 3 wheel or hobby bandsaw.
+They do work, however the smaller wheels on these saws puts more stress on the weld and material and makes them more prone to breakage.
+Therefore we do not gurantee the weld or the material when used on these saws.
+The recommended material for these saws is thinner (.014”) we have common sizes of these blades here: